 However, if you want to forfeit for some other breach of the lease, the usual rules apply and you will need to stop demanding rent or taking any other action consistent with the continuation of the lease.

 In Scotland, there have been no changes to the procedure regarding non-financial irritancy in the Coronavirus (Scotland) Act.
 Acceptance of rent after the lease has been irritated can be construed as a waiver of the irritancy in certain circumstances.
 Landlords should exercise caution after an irritancy notice has been served if the tenant attempts to make further rental payments.

 It is important to note that the Coronavirus Act does not suspend the right to rent or other payments, only the right to forfeit the lease for non-payment until the moratorium ends.
 While the moratorium applies, landlords retain the right to charge interest on the arrears at a rate specified in the lease; to bring debt recovery proceedings against tenants; and to have recourse to parent company or other guarantors, rent deposits or other forms of security for payment.
 However, the following changes have been made, or are due to be made, which affect other landlords' remedies.

-Until 25 December 2020, the minimum amount of net unpaid rent required before you can exercise CRAR in England and Wales is an amount equal to 276 days’ rent (having previously been increased from seven to 90 and then 189 days' rent).
-This will increase further, to 366 days' rent, on 25 December.
+The minimum amount of net unpaid rent required before you can exercise CRAR in England and Wales is now an amount equal to 457 days’ rent (having previously been increased from seven to 90, 189, 275 and then 366 days' rent).
+This will increase further, to 554 days' rent, on 24 June 2021.

 However, remember it is not possible to enter unoccupied premises in order to exercise rights under CRAR.